 Then one day, a few weeks after blogging this original chevron garden box, I noticed an insane jump in hits and blog traffic.
 When I looked at the stats I noticed the traffic was coming from a blog post over at www.curbly.com, where it had been a featured blog post.
 Ever since then it’s been an endless (and awesome) flow of traffic as a result of additional blog features from sites like Apartment Therapy, 2Modern Blog and Roadkill Rescue, as well as literally hundreds of other blogs.
 If you have featured my chevron garden box, thank you so much!
 I’ve also found tons of pins on sites like Pinterest and Craftgawker.
-It’s really cool to see my work all over the web and it’s super cool that everybody (hopefully everybody, haha!) that features my box has been linking back and crediting me for the inspiration.
-Well….almost everybody.
+It’s really cool to see my work has been so popular all over the web.

-Loooong before Matt’s shanty of a chevron garden box hit Good Morning America I was hired to make another set of boxes box in different sizes with different colors and I wanted to raise the bar when it came to the quality and detail of the boxes while still retaining that rustic and recycled look.
+Long before Matt’s garden box hit Good Morning America I was hired to make another set of boxes box in different sizes with different colors and I wanted to raise the bar when it came to the quality and detail of the boxes while still retaining that rustic and recycled look.
 The result was my Recycled Wood Chevron Garden Box V2 seen here, and 3 of them have a new home at an On The Border restaurant in Arkansas and 3 of them have a new home at an On The Border restaurant in Illinois:

-I’m really happy with how the boxes have evolved and it’s fun to think of all the other ways I’ll be able to incorporate and improve on this design.
+I was paying extra close attention to detail with these boxes and I’m really happy with how they’ve evolved and it’s fun to think of all the other ways I’ll be able to incorporate and improve on this design.
 Anything from colorful outdoor garden ideas to giving it a modern twist and bringing it indoors….the sky is the limit!

-If you or someone you know is interested in placing a custom order for a Chevron Garden Box, please contact me through the StuffSethMakes Contact Page.
-If you’re interested in any other kind of project I would love to hear from you and get some details about your project!
+If you’re interested in placing an order for a custom Chevron Garden Box, please contact me through the StuffSethMakes Contact Page with more info on the sizes you need.
+If you’re interested in any other kind of project I would love to hear from you and get some details about your project.
 I look forward to hearing from you!